apache/pulsar/site2/docs/client-libraries-websocket.md

 By default (`pullMode=false`), the consumer endpoint will use the `receiverQueueSize` parameter both to size its internal receive queue and to limit the number of unacknowledged messages that are passed to the WebSocket client.
-In this mode, if you don't send acknowledgements, the Pulsar WebSocket service will stop sending messages after reaching `receiverQueueSize` unacked messages sent to the WebSocket client.
+In this mode, if you don't send acknowledgments, the Pulsar WebSocket service will stop sending messages after reaching `receiverQueueSize` unacked messages sent to the WebSocket client.

 ##### Pull Mode